-When singers get too close to the mic, low frequencies get boosted and strong sibilant consonant sounds become more pronounced.
-Since this problem rises and falls based upon the singer’s distance from the mic, you don’t necessarily want to use a static EQ to deal with the varying problem.
+When your vocal performers get too close to the mic, low frequencies get boosted and strong sibilant consonant sounds become more pronounced.
+Since this problem rises and falls based on the singer’s distance from the mic, you don’t necessarily want to use a static EQ to deal with the varying problem.
 You want to be able to boost and cut frequencies at varying degrees over time.

 During a vocal recording session, the headphone bleed and room ambience can still be audible when the vocalist isn’t singing.
 Sure, you could highlight and delete each of those sections from the region, but the result might sound a bit jarring.

 Instead of completely removing it, try this mixing technique and consider turning it down to a more subtle level.
-The ratio control in Neutron 2’s gate allows you to decide how much gain reduction will be applied during the times when the vocalist is just breathing.
+The ratio control in Neutron 3’s gate allows you to decide how much gain reduction will be applied during the times when the vocalist is just breathing.

 Unlike most gates, this one has a real-time scrolling waveform display with a separate line indicating the attenuation.
 In the image below, the pinkish red line between the waveforms shows activity of the gate.